-Originally on Anishinaabe land, this iconic falls on the Yellow Dog Plains is one of the highest on the river, a remote gem that rewards adventurers determined to find it.
+On the ceded territory of the Anishinaabe Three Fires Confederacy, this iconic falls on the Yellow Dog Plains is one of the highest on the river, a remote gem that rewards adventurers determined to find it.
 The approximately 1-mile trail from the parking area is steep and rugged, bordered by towering red pines and mixed hardwoods.
 The cascading waterfall within a deep picturesque gorge is bounded by high bluffs affording a view of the river as it pours over the edge.
 The exposed rock of the 25 to 30-foot falls is composed of Michigamme Formation bedrock granite, which also can be seen in the rock cliff that rises 150 feet to the wooded pinnacle giving the falls its name.
 The pool at the base is about 7 feet deep, the cold water and force of the cascade making for a bracing swim in summer months.

 Timbermen built a dam and chute at the top of the falls in the 1880s, of which remnants remain.
 Gathering logs on the bank and freeing the water during spring thaw to propel them downstream, they sent timber from the Yellow Dog Plains to Lake Independence for processing and shipping.

 YDWP purchased 40 acres surrounding the falls in 2003 through a successful fundraising campaign.
 James and Barb Kidder donated an additional 240 acres in 2017, increasing the Pinnacle Falls Preserve to 280 acres, which includes land on both sides of the river.
 It is protected through a conservation easement held by The Nature Conservancy.